 If you want to capture the values of only the taxable items as a B2B invoice, as per GST rules record separate invoices for taxable items.
 Use separate invoices (bill of supply) for sales of exempt/nil rated items.

 In a single invoice, select the stock items attracting different GST rates, and then select the tax ledgers.
 Press Alt+A to view the tax calculations for each of the stock items selected in the invoice.
-Refer to Recording GST Sales and Printing Invoices for more information.
+Refer to Recording Local GST Sales for more information.

 ● Ensure that the date of your transaction is on or after 1 July 2017.